-^{}The above allocation provides a one-year return of 7.30%.
+^{}The above allocation provides a one-year return of 7.14%.
 However, one-year returns do not take into account the volatility present in each of the asset classes.
 In setting the long-term expected return for the system, stochastic projections are employed to model future returns under various economic conditions.
-The results provide a range of returns over various time periods that ultimately provide a median return of 6.83%, including expected inflation of 2.50%.
+The results provide a range of returns over various time periods that ultimately provide a median return of 7.11%, including expected inflation of 2.50%.
+On October 10, 2019, the VRS Board elected a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation.
+More recent capital market assumptions compiled for the FY 2020 actuarial valuations, provide a median return of 6.81%.

-The discount rate used to measure the total VSDP OPEB liability was 7.00%.
+The discount rate used to measure the total VSDP OPEB liability was 6.75%.
 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made per the VRS Statutes and that they will be made in accordance with the VRS funding policy and at rates equal to the actuarially determined contribution rates adopted by the VRS Board of Trustees.
-Through the fiscal year ending June 30, 2018, the rate contributed by participating employers to the VSDP OPEB Program will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly which was 100% of the actuarially determined contribution rate.
-From July 1, 2018 on, participating employers are assumed to continue to contribute 100% of the actuarially determined contribution rates.
+Through the fiscal year ending June 30, 2020, the rate contributed by participating employers to the VSDP OPEB Program will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly which was 100% of the actuarially determined contribution rate.
+From July 1, 2020 on, participating employers are assumed to continue to contribute 100% of the actuarially determined contribution rates.
 Based on those assumptions, the VSDP OPEB Program's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore the long-term expected rate of return was applied to all periods of projected benefit payments to determine the total VSDP OPEB liability.